Homoclinic points of symplectic partially hyperbolic systems with 2D centre: Preliminaries

+From now on, the center bundle $E^c$ of a map $f\in \PH^r_\omega(M)$ is \emph{always} assumed to be symplectic.

-\begin{remark} The normal hyperbolicity condition defined in \S \ref{sec:nor} for general partially hyperbolic maps admits a simpler form in the symplectic case.
-That is, a map $f\in\PH^r_\omega(M)$ is said to be $r$-normally hyperbolic, if the two functions $\nu$ and $\gamma$ in Proposition \ref{pr:de} satisfy $\nu<\gamma^{r}$. \end{remark}
+\begin{remark} It is proved in \cite{SX06} that symplectic partially hyperbolic maps are symmetric.
+That is, one can take $\hat\nu=\nu$ and $\hat\gamma=\gamma$ in Definition \ref{de:ph}.
+Then the normal hyperbolicity condition in Definition \ref{def.knh} for general partially hyperbolic maps admits a simpler form in the symplectic case.
+That is, a map $f\in\PH^r_\omega(M)$ is $k$-normally hyperbolic if the functions $\nu$ and $\gamma$ in Definition \ref{de:ph} satisfy $\nu<\gamma^{k}$. \end{remark}